-- Nose breathing: We use both our nose and mouth for the breathing process.
+We use both our nose and mouth for the breathing process.
 Mouth breathing is used when we are engaged in heavy work or if the nose is congested.
 Try to use nose breathing, more as it is directly linked to proper regulation of the nervous system.
-The parasympathetic nervous system is activated with slow nose breathing—the same system involved with proper digestion.
+The parasympathetic nervous system is activated by slow nose breathing—the same system involved with proper digestion.
 So take few deep breaths through your nose before starting your meal.

-Do you have another strategy to hep you improve your digestion?
+Do you have another strategy to help you improve your digestion?
 Please share with me in the comments below!